 Changes are Us!!
 New CD Available

 I am pleased to announce the release of my new CD, Changes are Us!!
 I believe you will find it to be the perfect companion to my book Nothing In This Book Is True, But It's Exactly How Things Are.

 I am offering a special, you can get both my book and CD for only $27.95, that is a savings of $6.00

 Order the Book and CD Combo

-Special Offer: You can get my new CD and both books, Transforming Through 2012, and Nothing In This Book Is True, But It's Exactly How Things Are, for only $37.95.
-That is a savings of $14.00.
+Special Offer: You can get my new CD and both books, You Are A Spiritual Being Having A Human Experience, and Nothing In This Book Is True, But It's Exactly How Things Are, for only $37.95.
+That is a savings of $12.00.

 Order the Two Books and CD Combo